Yazdan-Ghanavati/Yazdan-Ghanavati.github.io/Research/RE.md

 &nbsp;
 &nbsp;

-### Breast cancer detection
+### ThermoDetect
-A MATLAB project based on image-processing techniques (thermogram image processing) for breast cancer detection.
+ A breast cancer detection system built using advanced image-processing techniques and machine learning algorithms in MATLAB, incorporating thermogram analysis to provide accurate and efficient diagnosis of potential abnormalities.
 &nbsp;
 &nbsp;